NVIDIA/TensorRT-Model-Optimizer/_sources/getting_started/4_quantization_windows.rst.txt

         size_threshold=0,
     )

-Deploy the quantized model using the DirectML backend.
-For detailed deployment instructions, see the :ref:`DirectML_Deployment`.
+For detailed instructions about deployment of quantized models with DirectML backend (ORT-DML), see the :ref:`DirectML_Deployment`.
+Also, refer `example scripts <https://github.com/NVIDIA/TensorRT-Model-Optimizer/tree/main/examples/windows/onnx_ptq/>`_ for any possible model-specific inference guidance or script (if any).

 .. note::